Foxconn invests Rs 1,600 crore in Tamil Nadu to manufacture mobile components

 Key Apple Inc supplier Foxconn Technology Group on Monday pledged to invest Rs 1,600 crore in setting up a mobile components manufacturing unit in Tamil Nadu’s Kanchipuram district, which will provide jobs for 6,000 people.

-The investment to be made by Foxconn Industrial Internet (Fii) was finalised at a meeting between Foxconn Chairman Young Liu, who is on a visit to India, and Chief Minister M K Stalin at the Secretariat here, following which the Taiwanese electronics major and the Tamil Nadu government signed a Letter of Intent.
+The investment was finalised at a meeting between Foxconn Chairman Young Liu, who is on a visit to India, and Chief Minister M K Stalin at the Secretariat here, following which the Taiwanese electronics major and the Tamil Nadu government signed a Letter of Intent.

-Fii, the largest subsidiary of Foxconn Technology Group, will set up a state-of-the-art greenfield manufacturing unit to produce components for mobile phones, a source in the know told DH, adding that the new facility will be independent of Foxconn factory in Sriperumbudur that currently assembles flagship Apple iPhones for the domestic and international markets.
+Foxconn will set up a state-of-the-art greenfield manufacturing unit to produce components for mobile phones, a source in the know told DH, adding that the new facility will be independent of Foxconn factory in Sriperumbudur that currently assembles flagship Apple iPhones for the domestic and international markets.

 Also Read | Foxconn to invest Rs 1,600 crore in Tamil Nadu for component manufacturing